duongkstn/common_multiple_strings/README.md

 Having a bunch of strings, can I print some substrings which appear K times ?
 Can I know which is longest substrings ?

+## 2024 UPDATE:
+The project is built as PyPI package: https://pypi.org/project/commonstrings/ .
+Code for PyPI package is moved to: https://github.com/phamthivan2996/commonstrings

 ## Installing
 Make sure `Cython` is installed properly !